 You can make a payment over the phone by calling our Payments by Phone number.

 Payments for other development permits, such as Zoning Permits, Site Development Permits, and Development Review Permits, can be made online via a private link that will be sent to customers by Permitting Services staff when the permit is ready to be issued.
 When accessing this link, please make sure you have the permit IVR number, and the total fees due, both of which are provided by BDS staff.

 You will get an inspection card with your issued permit.
 The inspection card has information on the inspections your project needs.
 The inspection card also has the IVR number needed to schedule inspections.
 After the inspectors approve all the work done, your permit status is final.

-If you did the work differently than what was on the plans, the inspector may ask for a revision.
+If you did the work differently than what was on the plans, the inspector may ask for a permit revision.
 You will need to submit the plans with the changes for review again.
 The reviewers will check that the changes also meet the code.
-Revisions go through the same permit review and inspection process.
+Permit revisions go through the same permit review and inspection process.